 If you have been a victim of domestic violence, you can obtain an injunction or restraining order that will prohibit another party from contacting you in any way.
 Injunctions are orders by a court that require an individual to do something or refrain from doing something.

 Florida Domestic Violence Injunctions

 Filing an injunction often demands immediate attention.
-To speak with our attorney and find out the steps you need to take to obtain an injunction order, contact at our Pensacola office: Please call for a free initial consultation at 850-450-1755.
+To speak with our attorney and find out the steps you need to take to obtain an injunction order, contact at our Pensacola office at 850-450-1755.